Shuoqi Sun

 👋 Hi there!
 I’m a second-year PhD candidate at the School of Computing Technologies, RMIT University.
 I am lucky to work under the supervision of Dr. Danula Hettiachchi and Dr. Damiano Spina.
 I am a recipient of a full PhD scholarship and a student member of the ARC Centre of Excellence for Automated Decision-Making and Society (ADM+S), and I am also a student member of the Centre for Human-AI Information Environments (CHAI).

 I earned my Master’s degree in Computer Science from The University of Queensland (UQ).
-During my time there, I was supervised by Prof. Guido Zuccon as a summer intern and a casual research assistant (RA) at The Information Engineering Lab (ieLab).
-My research focused on evaluating the stability of Large Language Model (LLM)-based re-rankers and analyzing the impact of prompt variations.
+During my time there, I was supervised by Prof. Guido Zuccon as a summer intern and then a casual research assistant (RA) at The Information Engineering Lab (ieLab).
+My research was on evaluating the stability of Large Language Model (LLM)-based re-rankers and analyzing the impact of prompt variations.

 Please review my CV here.